How to Optimize Your Website for Mobile Devices

 As a result, the website was bloated and didn’t work well on mobile.
 Users found that they had to pinch and zoom to get through the sign-up process.

-“Before our website was rebuilt for a mobile-first experience, conversion on a mobile browser was less than 4 percent,” he says.
-“That means that people who attempted to sign up abandoned in the process 96 percent of the time.”
+“Before our website was rebuilt for a mobile-first experience, conversion on a mobile browser was less than 4%,” he says.
+“That means that people who attempted to sign up abandoned in the process 96% of the time.”

 “I would ask my customers to write a review and they would say they couldn’t find where to write it,” she recalls.
 “I would ask them about my blog or articles that I posted and they had a hard time finding them.
 They had trouble viewing my site on their cell phones.
 They had to scroll down a lot before my first picture or any information about my company popped up.
 They didn’t know how to navigate through my site.
 Many were frustrated and didn’t go past the first page.”

-Wilson recently upgraded her site to a more mobile-friendly version and has already noticed that users are viewing more pages on the site than usual.
+When Wilson upgraded her site to a more mobile-friendly version, she noticed right away that users started viewing more pages on the site than usual.

-Vitaliy Vinogradov, CEO of Modern Place Lighting, found that a switching to a mobile-first design led to 30 percent more conversions compared to desktop.
-“One important thing to do is to remove excess plugins, popups, or any other screen inhibitors on the mobile version of the site,” he says.
+Vitaliy Vinogradov, CEO of Modern Place Lighting, found that switching to a mobile-first design led to 30% more conversions compared to desktop.
+“One important thing to do is to remove excess plugins, pop-ups, or any other screen inhibitors on the mobile version of the site,” he says.

 Refine Your Design Aesthetic

+“Consumers today expect more sophisticated design”, says Felten.
 “There’s a big push to see the business cases of a beautiful and well-performing website,” he says.
-“If I’m a small-business owner and all of the competition has a really nice website and I don’t, in a less than a second, people make a negative judgment about my product.”
+“If I’m a small-business owner and all of the competition has a really nice, responsive website and I don’t, in less than a second, people make a negative judgment about my product.”